State & Federal Funding

 In response to the COVID-19 pandemic, the federal government has provided schools with three rounds of Elementary and Secondary Schools Emergency Relief (ESSER) Funds.
 In total, Local Education Agencies (LEAs) in Washington will receive over $2.5 billion for expenditures related to COVID-19 response.
 While many of the rules provided by the federal government and the state have remained consistent between all three rounds of funding, there are some slight differences including but not limited to a period of allowable use and the basis for making claims against ESSER funds.
-Feel free to reach out to our Chief Financial Officer, T.J.
-Kelly with questions at firstname.lastname@example.org.
+For questions, please contact our Chief Financial Officer, Thomas Kelly.

 This document represents the latest guidance from the federal government regarding the use of Elementary and Secondary Schools Emergency Relief (ESSER) Funds.
 Please review the entire document if looking to answer a specific question.
 The document does state, in general, when asking whether an activity is an allowable use of funds, a State or LEA must determine: